 May the Lord accept the sacrifice at your hands, for the praise and glory of his name, for our good and the good of all his holy Church.

-The celebrant sings the prayers over the gifts and we respond:
+The Celebrant sings the prayers over the gifts, and we respond:

 Amen

-THE EUCHARISTIC PRAYER: Sung
+THE EUCHARISTIC PRAYER:

 The Lord be with you: